Kitura/BlueSSLService/README.md

 *Note 3:* For the first two versions of the API, if your `Private key` is included in your certificate file, you can omit this parameter and the API will use the same file name as specified for the certificate file.

+*Note 4:* If you desire to customize the cipher suite used, you can do so by setting the `cipherSuite` member after creating the configuration.
+The default value if not changed is set to `ALL:!ADH:!EXPORT56:RC4+RSA:+HIGH:+MEDIUM:+LOW:+SSLv2:+EXP:+eNULL`.
+See the example below.

 #### Example

-The following illustrates creating a configuration using the second form of the API above using a self-signed certificate file as the key file and not supplying a certificate chain file:
+The following illustrates creating a configuration using the second form of the API above using a self-signed certificate file as the key file and not supplying a certificate chain file.
+It also illustrates setting the cipher suite to `ALL` from the default:
 ```swift
 import SSLService